pnp/cli-microsoft365/docs/docs/cmd/aad/o365group/o365group-recyclebinitem-clear.md

 ## Examples

 Removes all deleted Microsoft 365 Groups in the tenant.
-Will prompt for confirmation before removing groups.
+Will prompt for confirmation before permanently removing groups.

 ```sh
 m365 aad o365group recyclebinitem clear